-Students are expected to know and abide by the swimming, boating, and ice skating regulations.
-Violations of any of the following rules will certainly result in the suspension of individual student’s waterfront privileges and could result in an appearance before the Discipline Committee.
+Violation of any of the following rules will result in suspension of all waterfront privileges for the entire semester and could result in an appearance before the Discipline Committee.

 Water safety starts for us when students arrive and concludes when students leave at the end of the year.

 - The waterfront is closed until the new students have had their swim tests.

 - Pre-season athletes in the fall must use the Aquatic Center for any swimming activity.
 No pre-season swimming is allowed in the pond for any students or teams.

 - Students who fail the swim test are encouraged to sign up for and take swim lessons.
 They may not use the waterfront until they pass this swim test.

 - New students who pass the swim test are encouraged to take the watercraft test, which is administered on Sunday afternoon following the first week of classes.

 - Passing the watercraft test allows students to use a kayak, canoe, stand-up paddleboard, or sailboat.

 - The swim test and watercraft test just have to be passed once.